asgood23/STATIONS/childs_troika/childs-troika-backgrounds.md

 ## Tiny Time Technician
 ---

-You are tiny, but your taming of time is truly tremendous.
+You may be tiny, but your taming of time is truly tremendous.

 **Possessions**